Charcoal Not Cool

 Yes, but not like the way you may think...

 My kids fed our plants milk and orange juice because they thought the plants were getting bored with water.
-Water is the proven solution that plants needs.
-We also have proven products that work: peroxide products like Crest Whitening strips or Opalescence.
+Water is the proven solution that plants need.
+We also have proven products that work to safely whiten teeth: peroxide products like Crest Whitening strips or Opalescence.
 Charcoal is a new craze just like cocaine toothache drops and 7-Up to infants were too.

 In a society where "I want it now" mentality, we want immediate gratification and charcoal delivers on that promise.
 Bleaching products seep out debris from dentinal tubules that we liken to grime on our floors.
 However, charcoal has some negative side effects you should be aware of before you decide to paint your teeth black.